Print this topic

 Removal (excision) or biopsy of a skin lesion

 Many GPs are specially trained to remove skin lesions, so often your own doctor may be able to treat you.
-The cost of biopsy and excision varies between doctors, and the type and size of the lesion.
+The cost of biopsy and excision varies between doctors and the type and size of the lesion.
 You may be eligible for a subsidy to reduce the cost of the procedure.
-Talk to your GP about this.
+Talk to your general practice team about this.

-If your doctor is not trained in removing skin lesions, or thinks your lesion is more complicated, they can refer you to another doctor who specialises in this procedure.
+If your GP is not trained in removing skin lesions or thinks your lesion is more complicated, they can refer you to another doctor who specialises in this procedure.
 This could be another GP who does skin excision surgery, or Minor Surgery at Burwood Hospital.

 HealthInfo recommends the following pages